-So, the Orange Pi 5 is an new board that been out since December of 2022.
-What make this board special is the face that is com 8-cores of the 64-Bit Arm process runnign on the RockChip RK3588 Arm Process.
+The Orange Pi 5 is an new board that been out since December of 2022.
+What make this board special is the face that is com 8-cores of the 64-Bit Arm process running on the RockChip RK3588 Arm Process.
 This board beats out the Odroid M1 both numbers of cores and processors.
-It has boards that offer 16 GB and 32 GB of memory, thus making this possible smallest libvirtd server.
+It has boards that offer 16 GB and 32 GB of memory (Officially out as October 2023), thus making this possible smallest libvirtd server.

 To set up for this test the following were used